mongodb/docs/mongodb/source/administration/monitoring.rst

 Monitoring Tools
 ----------------

-MongoDB provides a number of ways to collect data about the state and condition of a running MongoDB instance.
-Each method provides a different set of information, and is useful in a different context.
+MongoDB provides two main methods and several operation for collecting that reflects the state and condition of a running MongoDB instance.
+First, there are a set of tools accessible from the system shell that provide real time reporting of activity on the database.
+Second, several :doc:`database commands
+</reference/commands>` return fine grained statistics about the
+current database state.
+Each method provides a data that answer a different set of questions, and are useful for monitoring different context kinds of activity.

 This section provides an overview of these utilities and statistics, along with an example of the kinds of questions that each method is most suited to help you address.

 Utilities
 ~~~~~~~~~